ckdgus0505/pytorch_vq_vae_audio/README.md

 # pytorch-vq-vae
-PyTorch implementation of VQ-VAE by Aäron van den Oord et al.
+My attempt at PyTorch implementation of VQ-VAE paper by Aäron van den Oord et al. for audio
 ## Requirements

 ```